Python-PyQt/PyQt6-Docs/descriptions/QtGui/QFont-c.rst

 To load a specific physical font, typically represented by a single file, use :sip:ref:`~PyQt6.QtGui.QRawFont` instead.

 Note that a :sip:ref:`~PyQt6.QtGui.QGuiApplication` instance must exist before a :sip:ref:`~PyQt6.QtGui.QFont` can be used.
-You can set the application's default font with :sip:ref:`~PyQt6.QtGui.QGuiApplication.setFont`.
+You can set the application's default font with QGuiApplication::setFont().

 If a chosen font does not include all the characters that need to be displayed, :sip:ref:`~PyQt6.QtGui.QFont` will try to find the characters in the nearest equivalent fonts.
 When a :sip:ref:`~PyQt6.QtGui.QPainter` draws a character from a font the :sip:ref:`~PyQt6.QtGui.QFont` will report whether or not it has the character; if it does not, :sip:ref:`~PyQt6.QtGui.QPainter` will draw an unfilled square.